 The cold days aren’t so bad, and I know I’d be sad if they didn’t exist at all.

-For many reasons, the contrast of hot days and cold ones (and everything in-between) is needed, even when we don’t consciously realize it.
+For many reasons, the contrast of hot days and cold ones is needed, even when we don’t consciously realize it.

 This is the Law of Polarity.